0100101101011010/food/foodventures/_posts/2019-02-03-what-i-ate-jan-28-feb-3.md

  - MealPrepSunday
  - plant-based
  - office lunches
 excerpt: "Happy Chinese New Year!
-Successfully achieved a milestone of only eating homemade meals for this week's food diary."
+Successfully achieved a milestone of only eating homemade meals for this week's food diary.
+This week's successful dishes include spinach cheddar waffles, a savoury vegan oatmeal, and homemade fries!
+Among the fails are an attempt at protein donuts and an avocado alfredo sauce."
 img: /food/foodventures/images/feb-3-2019.jpg
 comments: "0"